Athul1337/CTF-AUTOMATION/README.md

 ```python
 py.hotkey('CTRL','SHIFT','RIGHT')
 ```
-My Hot key for splitting terminal vertically is `CTRL + SHIFT + T` Change your's there
+My Hot key for splitting terminal vertically is `CTRL + SHIFT + RIGHT` Change your's there

 #### Going to that terminal
 ```python